-Note: A couple of years ago I listed this text as "recommended" but not required.
-Although I encouraged students to read and use the analysis described here, many students did not and the quality of their case study analysis and presentation was noticeably poorer.
-Since then I've listed this text as "required", however, you may wish to purchase one copy to be used by several students.
-Just use it - it makes a difference!
+Note: I have listed this text as "recommended" but not required.
+However, I encourage you to read and use the analysis described here - it makes a difference to the quality of the case analysis and presentation.
+You may wish to purchase one copy to be used by several students.